Observe and record animal behaviour

 • Causes: This behaviour can be triggered by boredom, anxiety, fear, or territorial instincts.
 Cognitive decline in older dogs may also lead to increased vocalization.

-• When to Watch: If a normally quiet dog becomes excessively vocal, it might be a sign of discomfort, stress, or medical issues.
+• When to Watch: If a normally quiet dog becomes excessively vocal, it might indicate discomfort, stress, or medical issues.

 • Abnormal Behavior: While some cats are naturally talkative, sudden excessive meowing, howling, or yowling—especially at night—can signal an issue.

 • Causes: Cats may vocalize excessively if they’re in pain, stressed, anxious, or suffering from cognitive dysfunction (more common in elderly cats).
-It can also indicate that they are feeling insecure or are trying to get attention.
+It can also indicate that they feel insecure or are trying to get attention.

 • When to Watch: If a normally quiet cat suddenly becomes very vocal, or if vocalization is paired with other behaviours like pacing, it may warrant a visit to the vet.